-Imagine: you’ve worked hard over the years to grow and manage your assets so you can leave a lasting legacy to your family and ensure they are taken care of when you are gone.
+Imagine: You’ve worked hard over the years to grow and manage your assets so you can leave a lasting legacy to your family and ensure they are taken care of when you are gone.
 Now imagine that your family, unfortunately, is irresponsible with your assets and within two years, they’re pretty much depleted.
 It’s not the prettiest picture.

 One of the best ways to ensure that doesn’t happen – and to preserve and protect your family’s legacy – is to set up a trust account.

-Trust Account Benefits
+Trust Fund Benefits

-- Privacy – trust accounts can help retain a level of privacy.
+- Privacy – Trust funds can help retain a level of privacy.
 For example, if you have an estate with a will that gives $5 million to each of your children and it requires settling through probate, then it might be listed in public paperwork.
 A trustee is typically designated as your estate’s executor and could go to probate court to settle any disputes between creditors or beneficiaries of your estate.
 If no such disputes occur, a trust can keep family affairs away from the probate court.

-- Control – trust accounts allow you to call the shots in terms of when and how the money is distributed.
+- Control – Trust funds allow you to call the shots in terms of when and how the money is distributed.
 So instead of your heir receiving the assets of your estate in a lump sum in his or her early 20s, for example, your trust can specify how and when your beneficiary would receive the inheritance.
 Many people will let beneficiaries have most or all of a trust by age 35, but some financial advisors suggest stretching disbursement out even longer to make sure there’s still money for your children as they near retirement age.

 One major benefit of trusts is avoiding probate, which is the often lengthy legal process to authenticate a will.
 Depending on your state’s laws and how long it might take to verify details, pay off debts, and distribute assets to the designated beneficiaries, probate can be expensive.

-Many people often figure out how long the probate process is in their state, and if there’s some reason it’ll be involved, a trust account might be better route to go.
+Many people often figure out how long the probate process is in their state, and if there’s some reason it’ll be involved, a trust account might be a better route to go.

-How to Set Up a Trust Account
+How to Set Up a Trust Fund

 It’s not absolutely necessary to hire a trust attorney to draft your trust agreement.
 There are some online solutions to create an estate plan, which can typically introduce a local attorney if your situation becomes complex.
 But many estate planning strategists say that it’s often safer and smarter to hire a trust attorney because drafting a solid trust agreement is complicated and exacting.